 5 Must Do Walks in Cambridge

 There are many great walks in Cambridge to make.
-We stayed in Cambridge for over a month and have narrowed the walks in Cambridge down to our 5 absolute favourites.
+We stayed in Cambridge for over a month and have narrowed the walks in Cambridge down to our 5 absolute favourite romantic walks.

 1. Milton Country Park